 A network engineer salary range can also vary between specific roles within the network engineering field.
 ZipRecruiter reports the following job titles as the highest average earners:

 The average income of network engineers also varies regionally.
-The cities with the highest average pay include:
+The cities with the highest salary include the following:

 What's the difference between a network engineer and a network architect?